tranduongkyoto/aws-challenge/README.md

 Tech stack: Express, AWS EC2, AWS S3

 ###

-This project upload image from your device and push to S3 using AWS service: EC2 and S3
+This project upload image from your device and push to AWS S3.

 ### Run application